joesb/helios360/content/handbook/what/important-skills.md

 **And thirdly, the effective CDO is looking for the best for their team.**{.text-color-brand-secondary} That means looking our for opportunities — to try out something new, to participate in an initiative, say, or work alongside someone who can help them take a step up; to get some training, attend a course or class, or present at a conference, maybe.

+#### Cheerleader for initiatives

+A capable CDO is also hunting out problems and then looking for ways to solve them.
+We'll look at 'problem-sourcing' as a practice or methodology elsewhere, but for now we'll just say that it is just as important if this is a something that comes from someone in the team as anywhere else, just as useful if it's a 'this is an annoying/frustrating thing, grr,' or if it's an 'oooh, this looks like an interesting/novel way to raise our game' thing.

+Some may only need small tweaks, but others may require a larger approach.
+Where that's the case, you'll probably need to dedicate some time, people, and resources to it.
+And when there's an initiative to respond to a problem, it needs the weight of your position to give it support and to champion its outcomes.

 ### Recruiting good people

 You'll also need to recruit people, good people, to join your team and your company.
 Running effective appointment processes is key to this.